guillermocreus/AutoML-CreditRiskPrediction/README.md

 - Model training with multiple classification algorithms (Logistic Regression, XGBoost, LightGBM)
 - Model deployment with A/B testing capabilities
 - Real-time monitoring for data drift and model performance
-- Cloud deployment on AWS or GCP
+- Cloud deployment on AWS

 ---